-The City of Kingston's free on-call Tree Pruning's Collection Service is a free service that can be used more than once.
-To use the service a booking needs to be made with Council prior to placing the items out on the nature strip.
+City of Kingston's on-call tree prunings collection service is free and can be used more than once.
+To use this service, a booking needs to be made with Council before placing bundled tree prunings out on the nature strip.

-Bookings close each week at 5.30pm on a Monday, with collections occurring the same week.
-All conditions are fully explained when you call and book the service.
-Residents are reminded to place tree prunings out on the nature strip after booking the collection.
+All conditions are fully explained when you book the service.
+Please book a collection first then place the bundled tree prunings on the nature strip for collection.

 - All material must be bundled and tied with string or twine (rope, wire, plastic or stockings are not acceptable)

 - Tied bundles must not exceed 30cm in diameter

 - Total amount of branches should not exceed 2 cubic metres